 Wink, Callan.
 Dog Run Moon.
 Penguin Random Houjse, New York, 2016.
 F;8/18.

-Following my pattern of picking up published works of writers whose short fiction I’ve run across in a periodical looks good, I started this short story collection after reading A Refugee Crisis in the New Yorker.
+Following my pattern of picking up published works of writers when their short fiction I’ve run across in a periodical looks good, I started this short story collection after reading A Refugee Crisis in the New Yorker.
 The title story of this collection appeared there in 2011, and another longer one made the venerable magazine a few years ago.

 This guy is a bit coy about writing.
-He’s very good, and squarely in the man’s man school where we also find Ernest Hemingway and the late Sam Shepard, also at times pretty cold and bleak, but still capable of wry warmth simultaneous with that.
+He’s very good, and squarely in the man’s man school where we also find Ernest Hemingway and the late Sam Shepard, Wink also at times pretty cold and bleak, but still capable of simultaneous wry warmth.
 He tells us in an interview that he is quite happy as a fishing guide in Montana and that it wouldn’t bother him to end his life a couple of fiction books short and comparably long on fishing in the wilderness.
 The recent New Yorker story Refugee Crisis also takes a hard self-critical look at fiction writing as an abandonment of truth-telling, a bit in the same vein as what Janet Malcolm does in respect of journalism.

-Some of what looked to me like failure of objective credibility creeping around in the Dog Run Moon story at first put me off, but later stories seemed better.
+Some of what looked to me like failure of objective credibility creeping around in the Dog Run Moon story at first put me off, but later stories seemed more real-world.
 The preoccupations are both universal and local: marital fidelity and a reenactment of the Battle of Little Big Horn, life’s futility and bleakness and small towns in Montana, wealth versus poverty and Crow Indians, the problems of manhood in families and the details of flyfishing.

 Mr Wink can write, and when out of the middle of a heartless or stark description or narrative he does something amazing, the contrast can be spectacular.
 A young boy’s dad has offered him a dollar each for the tails of as many semi-wild cats who have been breeding in a barn he could kill: